 When you've been ghosted, you don't know what to make of the silence.
 Has something happened to your lover?
 Is your partner doing fine?
-There are no cues to provide a glimpse why your partner has remained silent by not contacting or responding to your calls or texts.
-Worry and concern registers in your mind because you're not used to the silence.
+There are no cues to provide a glimpse of why your partner has remained silent by not contacting or responding to your calls or texts.
+Worry and concern register in your mind because you're not used to such a deafening silence.

 As time goes on, it dawns in your mind you have been dumped.
-Your partner ghosted you without providing the reason(s) for the breakup and not giving you an opportunity to respond to his/her decision.
-You're bombarded with questions and the realization that you should have noted earlier on.
+Your partner ghosted you without providing the reason(s) for dumping you, and not allowing you to respond to their decision.

 Unable to know the reason for the silence (breakup), you dig into the relationship for cues that might have led to the breakup.
-You're tortured psychologically because you don't have the answers, you weren't offered an explanation and the person walked out of your life as if it wasn't a big deal.
+You're tortured psychologically because you don't have concrete answers for having been broken up with, you were never provided with any explanation for the break up, and the person walked out of your life as if it wasn't a big deal.

-Your partner didn't give you a chance to express your emotions or respond to his decision to break up with you.
-It comes outright as lack of consideration on your part.
-You feel the person doesn't respect you enough to involve you in his/her decision.
-Why, you ask, did he/she treat me as if I'm nothing to him?
-As if I don't have a mind of my own or emotions to deal with.
+Your partner didn't give you a chance to express your emotions or respond to their decision to break up with you.
+It comes outright as a lack of consideration on their part.
+You feel your partner didn't respect you enough to involve you in their decision.
+Why, you ask, did they treat you as if you're nothing to them?

 Doctor Janice Vilhauer states in her article, 'Why Ghosting Hurts So Much' published on Psychology Today, "For many people, ghosting can result in feelings of being disrespected, used and disposable.
 If you have known the person behind more than a few dates then it can be even more traumatic.
 When someone we love and trust disengages from us it feels like a very deep betrayal."